dougeby/IntuneDocs/intune/certificates-scep-configure.md

 For information about how to assign profiles, see [How to assign device profiles](device-profile-assign.md).

-## Intune Connector Events and Diagnostic Codes
+## Intune Connector events and diagnostic codes

-To assist with troubleshooting potential issues in the configuration of the Intune Connector, the Intune Connctor Service logs events in the Windows Event Viewer under Applications and Service Logs->Intune Connector Service.
-These events contain details on a success or a failure of an operation and do also contain diagnostic codes with messages to help the IT admin to troubleshoot an issue if a failure occurs.
+The Intune Connector Service logs events in the **Event Viewer** (**Applications and Services Logs** > **Intune Connector Service**).
+Use these events to help troubleshoot potential issues in the configuration of the Intune Connector.
+These events log successes and failures of an operation, and also contain diagnostic codes with messages to help the IT admin troubleshoot.

-### Event ID Table
+### Event IDs and descriptions

 > [!NOTE]
-    > For details on the Related Diagnostic Codes for each event use the Diagnostic Codes Table below.
+> For details on the Related Diagnostic Codes for each event, use the **Diagnostic codes** table (in this article).

 | Event ID      | Event Name    | Event Description | Related Diagnostic Codes |
 | ------------- | ------------- | -------------     | -------------            |